dreyydk/StarbucksClone/README.md

 ## Deploy

-To view the project deployment, access this [link](https://starbucks-nextjs-dreyydk.vercel.app).
+To view the project deploy, access this [link](https://starbucks-nextjs-dreyydk.vercel.app).

 ## Notes